-How not to be a lost sailer with Crappy post content:
+How not to be a lost sailor with crappy post content:

-Same is very true for a blog; when a reader subscribe to a blog, he subscribe with an expectation.
-It’s probably the quality of your content, your content value, your insights on the topic, speedy coverage of a topic or various other reasons.
-The moment your subscribed user see a low-quality content, it lowers down the expectation and it’s also becomes a reason to lose the trust factor on your blog.
+The same is true for a blog.
+When a reader subscribes to a blog, he subscribes with an expectation.
+That expectation is related to the quality of your blog’s content, the content value, your insights on the topic, speedy coverage of a topic, and various other reasons.

-Here is something from a psychological study that I was reading the other day:
+Following is a quote from a psychological study I was reading the other day:

 You can earn the credibility by not losing it!

-There are two main form of blog posts:
+There are two main forms of blog posts:

-- Pillar posts: Those are the well-researched, deep insight and very informative blog post.
-Such articles usually takes more than hours of time to research and to be compiled.
+- Pillar posts: Those are the well-researched, deeply insightful and very informative posts.
+Such articles usually require hours of time to research and compile.

-- Filler posts: These are quick blog posts, which we write to maintain the blog post frequency.
+- Filler posts: These are quick blog posts that are written to maintain posting frequency.
 These posts are usually short, precise but informative.
-One quick example of such blog posts are press releases, and quick update posts.
-(Ex: Whatsapp updates with new features).
+(For example, press releases, quick update posts, Whatsapp updates with new features, etc.)

 Don’t publish if you can’t:

-Maintaining a blog posting schedule is very important for any blogger, and this is what I have talked hundreds of time in the past.
-But, we can’t ignore things like writer’s block, personal reasons and various other factors.
-Usually bloggers follow strategy like publishing press-releases, guest posts and few other techniques to keep the blog updated.
+Maintaining a blog posting schedule is very important for any blogger, as I have mentioned hundreds of time in the past.
+But such things as writer’s block, personal matters and various other factors in life can interfere with a regular writing and posting schedule.
+During these times, bloggers can look to publishing press-releases, guest posts and a few other techniques to keep the blog updated.

-If you are a regular ShoutMeLoud readers, you would be probably missing the regular flow of content from last 2 weeks, and It was because I was taking a break.
-I had the options to push out filler guest posts or content for the sake of it, but again this will not be the best idea for regular readers.
-This will make them lose the trust and credibility over the time, and instead of publishing mediocre blog posts, I followed the strategy of not posting anything.
-In such cases, you can take advantage of social media sites to let your users know that you are taking a break.
-Believe it or not, we usually feel happy when we know someone is on holidays and taking a break.
-Is int it?
+If you are a regular ShoutMeLoud reader, you may have missed the regular flow of content during the past two weeks, as I was taking a break.
+I had the option to push out filler guest posts or content for the sake of continual posting, but I do not believe this best serves my regular readers.
+This kind of posting can cause readers to lose trust and and the blogger to lose credibility over time.
+In my case, instead of publishing mediocre blog posts I followed the strategy of not posting anything.

-Takeaway: Don’t publish content for the sake of it, let it be solid, concrete and should match your blog standard.
+Takeaway: Don’t publish content just for the sake of publishing content.
+Publish only solid, valuable content to match your blog’s standard.

-Even if you are hit by Writer’s block condition, you can always re-write or update your old blog posts to add more value and republish it.
+Even if you are hit by writer’s block, you can always re-write or update your old blog posts to add more value to the publication.
 This is one old technique used by many pro-bloggers to keep their blogs updated while at the same time maintaining the quality of their blog posts.
-For your regular readers you can add a note like:
+For your regular readers you can add a note like the following:

-Note: This post has been updated on x/xx/xxxx to add few new details and learning.
+Note: This post was been updated on x/xx/xxxx to add new ideas and information.

 Use quick posts:

-We never know when in life we going to be busy, but if your blog is your business, you can’t let it just stay like this.
+We never know when we are going to be very busy in life, but if your blog is your business, you need to maintain it to a high standard.
 There are many strategies that you can follow to ensure you are publishing quality quick posts.
+For example:

-- Round up posts: These are my favorite type of quick posts, as it helps to create value, lower down bounce rate, and internal linking helps to improve the SEO value of my blog.
-You just need to pick one good topic, and combine all your last blog posts to create a resource kind of post.
-Such articles usually take not more than 10-15 minutes to compile.
-Ex: 16 useful resource to drive traffic to blog.
+- Round up posts: This is my favorite type of quick post, as it helps to create value and lower the bounce rate, and internal linking helps to improve the SEO value of my blog.
+You simply need to pick one good topic, and combine previous related blog posts to create a resource post.
+Such articles usually require very little time to compile.
+Ex: 16 useful resources to drive traffic to blog.

-- Infographics: Infographics itself is a blog post, and they are great to improve the social bookmarking and for social media.
+- Infographics: Infographics itself is a blog post, and they are great to improve social bookmarking and social media.

-- Polls, contest, interviews and there are many more such blog post types, that will keep your blog engine running.
+- Polls, contests, interviews and other varied post types will keep your blog engine running.
 You can find a list of such articles here.

-No matter what ever the reason is, if you wish to maintain the quality and value of your blog, you should never publish low-quality or content that doesn’t match your blog standards.
-It’s better not to publish, rather than publishing filler content.
-Creating a blog that we can trust takes time and lots of effort, and few low-quality articles will not only hurt your blog readers, it will also take away the credibility you built over the time.
+No matter what the reason is, if you wish to maintain the quality and value of your blog, you should never publish low-quality content that does not meet the high standards of your blog.
+It is better not to publish at all than to publish low-quality filler content.
+Creating a blog that can be trusted for high quality takes time and lots of effort.
+Low quality posts will only serve to reduce the credibility you have worked so hard to build over time.

-Do let me know what do you do when you don’t want to write or publish anything on your blog?
-And, what kind of content makes you lose the credibility and trust on a blog?
+Let me know what you do when you are unable to write or publish anything on your blog.
+Also, what kind of content makes you lose trust in a blog’s credibility?